skurzyp/money-saver-dapp/README.md

 6. **ETF-Like Strategies:**
 Introduce ETF-like investment strategies, such as investing in the top 10 cryptocurrencies by market cap (suggested on demo day).

+6. **Blik integration:**
+Introduce Blik for simple payments on polish markets (suggested on demo day).